 Apple Cider Vinegar (ACV) has also been credited with aiding in weight loss, blood sugar, bacterial infections, lack of energy, and heart health.

-Here are a few great recipes for getting in your daily dose of vinegar.
-The first drink recipe is my all time favorite!
+Here are a few great recipes for getting in your daily dose of vinegar that tastes amazing!

 Apple Pie Vinegar Shot